supabase/supabase/examples/edge-functions/supabase/functions/github-action-deploy/README.md

 # GitHub Actions Deploy

-This example includes a [deploy GitHub Action](./../../../.github/workflows/deploy.yaml) that automatically deploys your Supabase Edge Functions when pushing to or merging into the main branch.
+This example includes a [deploy GitHub Action](./../../../.github/workflows/deploy.yaml) that automatically deploys your iEchor Edge Functions when pushing to or merging into the main branch.

-You can use the [`setup-cli` GitHub Action](https://github.com/marketplace/actions/supabase-cli-action) to run Supabase CLI commands in your GitHub Actions, for example to deploy a Supabase Edge Function:
+You can use the [`setup-cli` GitHub Action](https://github.com/marketplace/actions/supabase-cli-action) to run iEchor CLI commands in your GitHub Actions, for example to deploy a iEchor Edge Function:

 ```yaml
 name: Deploy Function